 Verdicts & Settlements

 Romanucci & Blandin takes tremendous pride in the work we do for our clients, and in delivering justice for those who have been injured or lost loved ones due to negligence, error or behavior of another.
 Whether it is leveraging our litigation experience in the courtroom or advocating for justice in mediation, we are committed to achieving meaningful verdicts and settlements for our clients.

-Since our firm’s inception in 1998, we have secured more than $800 million in verdicts and settlements.
+Since our firm’s inception in 1998, we have secured more than $1 billion in verdicts and settlements.

 Listed below is a representation of the results obtained on our clients’ behalf: